Baseball: Matsuzaka goes 7 in combined no-hitter against Carp

 Second-year Carp starter Akitaka Okada worked six scoreless innings, but Cuba international designated hitter Alfredo Despaigne opened the seventh with a single and pinch runner Shuhei Fukuda scored on a pinch-hit single by Keizo Kawashima.

+Matsuzaka has pitched in only one Pacific League game since returning to Japan in 2015 from the big leagues on a three-year deal.
+Since a promising start in the spring of 2015, the former Seibu Lions and Boston Red Sox star has been beset by injuries.

+"I told him you never know when the call is going to come so prepare yourself well," manager Kimiyasu Kudo said.

-The last spring no-hitter was also thrown by a Hawks pitcher.
+NPB's last spring no-hitter was also thrown by a Hawks pitcher.
 On March 23, 1988, a journeyman lefty for the Nankai Hawks, Yoshiaki Nishikawa, no-hit the Yakult Swallows.
+Nishikawa went 25-39 in his career, but had just eight wins left in him after his preseason gem.

+Between his nine NPB seasons and eight in the majors, Matsuzaka has amassed 164 wins and 103 losses, but even matching Nishikawa with eight more career wins would probably be considered an optimistic goal at this stage.

 ==Kyodo